 Social media enables anyone to act as a propagandist and pass along a meme given to them by someone else – without bothering to think, without bothering to ask if the meme makes logical sense.

-Many posters were responding to this asinine, inappropriate, idiotic, foolish and mean spirited comment:
+Many posters were responding to this callous, poorly timed, inept, inappropriate, idiotic, foolish and mean spirited comment issued immediately after the fire started: